Farer: History

 The company operates in Ascot, Berkshire.

 Branding

 The brand claimed to have derived its name from the terms seafarer or wayfarer and named its first range after famous explorers, such as George Mallory, Amy Johnson, Martin Frobisher and Howard Carter.
 Moreover, it called its first range of automatic watches after ships British explorers supposedly used, such as HMS Beagle, and HMS Endurance.

-Farer named three of its chronograph watches, after pre-war British land speed record holders, Ernest Eldridge, John Cobb and Henry Seagrave.
+Farer named three of its chronograph watches, after pre-war British land speed record holders, Ernest Eldridge, John Cobb and Henry Segrave.

 Farer claims to seek inspiration from the watch designs of the 60s and 70s.

 Manufacture

 Farer designs its watches in London, while Swiss manufacturer, Roventa Henex, produces the final product in Bienne, Switzerland.

 Farer's Beagle, Hopewell and Endurance models use ETA 2824-2 movements.

 On 26 August 2020, Farer had introduced the GMT Bezel Collection which includes such varieties as Charlton, Maze and the Crooms.